JonasAlfredsson/docker-bind/README.md

 A Docker image of the ISC [Bind/Bind9/Named][2] DNS service that has been set up so it is easy to configure when running inside a container.

-There are both Debian and Alpine images available, and they install the server version available for their respective package manager which means they differ slightly on the minor version.
-Useful configuration files and folders from the Debian image are copied to the Alpine one for a consistent experience across both.
+The program is [built][11] directly from source, in order to get the latest version, and here are both Debian and Alpine images available.
+Useful configuration [files and folders](./root/etc/bind/) (similar to what is found in the Debian packages) are included to make it simpler to set up a DNS server.

 > There is also an [Ansible role][5] using this image, if that is of interest.

+> :information: This is still a bit of work in progress, so if something isn't
+> working for you I am very interested in being notified about it.

 ### Acknowledgments and Thanks